misrab/archive2.misrab.github.io/_posts/2014-11-02-probability-part-1.md

 $$ (A,B,C) = (1,2,3) $$ or $$ (A,B,C) = (3,2,1) $$.
 But then in the first case we have an expected value of 2.2, and in the second case 1.8, without changing the fundamental problem.
 This leads to, as far as I know, a fundamental restriction when we want to play with numeric concepts like expected value or variance.
+Technically speaking, that is why we define them in terms of a **random variable**, a function from $$ \mathbf{X} \rightarrow \mathbf{E} $$ where $$ \mathbf{E} $$ is a measurable space, usually $$ \mathbb{R} $$.
+But this doesn't tell us much about how we might think about assigning numbers to our events.
 Let's investigate this a bit further since we're already having so much fun.

 I'll try to develop a bit of intuition concerning expectation when we _are_ using numbers, to see how we might want to make the leap from non-numbers.
 Consider now
 $$ \mathbf{X} = \{ 1, 2 \} $$ with $$ P(1) = P(2) = 0.5 $$.